adamrossnelson/colscore/README.md

 ## 1.2.
 Suggested Naming Convention

-When prompted for a log file name suggested name is `ColScore96to15.log` which will produce `ColScore96to15.dta` at the location you specify.
-(Update year reference as needed).
+When prompted for a log file name suggested name is `ColScore96to17.log` which will produce `ColScore96to17.dta` at the location you specify. (_Update year reference as needed_).

 ## 1.3.
 Updates